 History of Branding and its role in Marketing Strategy.
-Clothing brand image - Brand Development in Clothing - The role of Design in the creation of a Clothing Brand.
+Clothing brand image - Brand Development in Clothing -The role of Design in the creation of a Clothing Brand.
 Legal protection for brands.
 Brand Equity.
 Clothing Brand extensions.
 Globalisation of clothing brands: Control issues in manufacturing and distribution.
 Market research and trend analysis.
 Brand Management and the promotional mix (VM, trade fairs, organizing of events etc.).

-Theoretical part teaching with discussion and active participation of TEACHING METHODOLOGY students.
+TEACHING METHODOLOGY Theoretical part teaching with discussion and active participation of students.
 Power point presentations are made during the course.
 Laboratory exercises.
 Individual and group projects.
-USE OF INFORMATION AND Search scientific literature through HEAL-Link & Google Scholar.
-COMMUNICATION TECHNOLOGIES Communication with students via e-mail, the course website and the COMMUNICATION TECHNOLOGIES Facebook page.
+USE OF INFORMATION AND COMMUNICATION TECHNOLOGIES Search scientific literature through HEAL-Link & Google Scholar.
+Communication with students via e-mail, the course website and the Facebook page.

-TEACHING PLAN Activity Semester Workload (25 h Semester Workload / CU)
+Activity Semester Workload (25 h Semester Workload / CU)

-Lectures 35
+TEACHING PLAN Lectures 35

 Laboratory Exercises 45

 Self-Study 45

 Total 125

-students in both the theoretical ormed by the performance of the and the laboratory part, provided ated with a passing grade in each

-the final grade of the course is formed by the performance of the students in both the theoretical and the laboratory part, provided that the student has been evaluated with a passing grade in each part of the course.
-The evaluation of the course in terms of the theoretical part is formed by a written final examination with development and comparative evaluation of theory elements.
-The examination of the laboratory part includes laboratory exercises and a written final examination.
+STUDENT EVALUATION The final grade of the course is formed by the performance of the students in both the theoretical and the laboratory part, provided that the student has been evaluated with a passing grade in each part of the course.
+The evaluation of the course in terms of the